Effect of Primordial Black Holes on the global 21-cm signal

 \subsection{The semi-analytic model for star-forming galaxies}

-As this work aims to determine the effect of PBH-seeded galaxies on the global 21-cm signal, any standard model of star-forming galaxies, as long as it does not violate any existing observational constraints of the high-z Universe (i.e., reionisation and UV Luminosity Function), the model will be sufficient for this work.
-Keeping this in mind, we take a very simple model for star-forming galaxies at $z \gtrsim 6$, as described below. \begin{enumerate} \item In this model, the Star Formation Rate Density (SFRD) at a redshift z is given by
+As this work aims to determine the effect of PBH-seeded galaxies on the global 21 cm signal, any standard model of SF galaxies would suffice, so long as it does not violate any existing observational constraints on the high-z Universe (i.e. reionisation and UV luminosity function).
+Keeping this in mind, we used a very simple model for SF galaxies at $z \gtrsim 6$, as described below. \begin{enumerate} \item In this model, the star formation rate density (SFRD) at a redshift z is given by

-with $M_h$ being the mass of the halo, $t_{\rm dyn}(z)$ being the dynamical time scale at redshift z, and $\frac{dn}{dM_{h}}$ is the halo mass function given by \cite{Tinker_2008} implemented using the publicly available python package \texttt{colossus}\citep{hmf_code_18}.
-The factor, $t_{\rm dyn} (z)$ arising in the denominator of the right-hand side of the equation as we assume the star formation in haloes to be spread over the entire $t_{\rm dyn} (z)$ following \cite{Chiu_and_Ostriker_2000}.
-Finally, $M_{\rm min}(z)$ is the minimum mass of halos allowed for star formation.
-Under the simplified assumption of atomic cooling to be the only channel responsible for cooling, we determine $M_{\rm min}(z)$ corresponding to a virial temperature of $ 10^4$ K \citep{Barkana_loeb_2001} \footnote{We would like to point out that this simplified assumption is a reasonable approximation for the high redshift range we are working in \citep{Barkana_loeb_2001, furlanetto2006} }.
+with $M_h$ being the halo mass and $t_{\rm dyn}(z)$ the dynamical timescale at redshift z.
+The halo mass function, $\frac{dn}{dM_{h}}$, given by \cite{Tinker_2008} was implemented using the publicly available python package \texttt{colossus}\citep{hmf_code_18}.
+The factor $t_{\rm dyn} (z)$ appears in the denominator on the right-hand side of the equation, as we assume star formation in haloes to be spread over the entire $t_{\rm dyn} (z)$, following \cite{Chiu_and_Ostriker_2000}.
+Finally, $M_{\rm min}(z)$ is the minimum halo mass required for star formation.
+Under the simplified assumption that atomic cooling is the sole cooling channel, we determine $M_{\rm min}(z)$ corresponding to a virial temperature of $ 10^4$ K \citep{Barkana_loeb_2001} \footnote{We would like to point out that this simplified assumption is a reasonable approximation for the high redshift range adopted \citep{Barkana_loeb_2001, furlanetto2006} }.
 Following \cite{Donan_24}, we take the star formation efficiency to be

 with $\{ f_{0} , M_{p} , \beta, \gamma) = \{0.16, 10^{11.7} , 0.9, 0.65\}$.
-This choice of the star formation efficiency ensures that the UV Luminosity Function (UVLF) predicted from this model is consistent with the measurement from the high redshift JWST observations \citep{Donan_24}.
+This choice of star formation efficiency ensures that the UV luminosity function (UVLF) predicted from this model is consistent with the measurement from high-redshift JWST observations \citep{Donan_24}.
 We also note that this functional form is not physically motivated but is rather obtained from a data-driven point of view.